animalSymbolicum/assumptions/README.md

 assumptions(t.test, color = F)
 #> The t.test makes three assumptions for the input variable(s) x (and y):
 #>  I  ) the sample distribution is normal or the sample size is big enough that
-#>         the distribution of the sample means likely converge to normal.
+#>         the distribution of the sample means likely converges to normal.
 #>  II ) are identically distributed, which means each value comes from the same distribution.
-#>         As two variables are used, the two variables can have two different distributions if
+#>         As two variables are used the two variables can have two different distributions if
 #>         the Welch Test is used (var.equal=F).
 #>  III) are independent, which means each value is not influenced by any other value.
 #>         As two paired variables are used (paired=T) the pairs are dependent but